ethan-deng/Redux-vs-Alt/README.md

 export default todos
 ```

 In Alt, state is just defined as the properties of the class in constructor.
 The action handlers is just the methods of the class.
-It is very straight forward and pretty synx comparing to the switch statement of Reducer in Redux.
+It is very straight forward and nicer synx than the switch statement of Reducer in Redux.
+In Alt the convention is to just implement a function with name "onAddTodo" to handle the action "addTodo".

 ## Container/Provider